gsdriver/poker-ranking/README.md

 # Usage

-The exposed function from this library is `EvaluateHand` which will return a string saying what the hand represents
+The exposed function from this library is `evaluateHand` which will return a string saying what the hand represents

 ```
-EvaluateHand(cards options)
+evaluateHand(cards options)
 ```

-The arguments to  `EvaluateHand` are:
+The arguments to  `evaluateHand` are:

  * cards - an array of strings representing the hand.
 Strings should be a 2 or 3 character string representing the rank and suit (for example, "10S" for 10 of spades or "QD" for Queen of diamonds).
 The string can also be